kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Respiratory acidosis
 	E. Respiratory alkalosis

-#### Answer: ?
+#### Answer: B. Metabolic acidosis - TRUE (hyPERglycaemia, due to DKA)
+- The decrease in arterial pH, HCO3–, and CO2 tension is consistent with metabolic acidosis.
+There is also a decreased HCO3–/S. PCO2 ratio and widened anion gap.
+The primary disturbance is the marked reduction in HCO3– and the compensatory response in hyperventilation (as indicated by the hypocapnia).
+The hyperglycaemia and dehydration (as evidenced by dry skin) support a diagnosis of diabetes mellitus.

 ### Q2.15
-A 56-year-old patient is taking spironolactone (an aldosterone antagonist).
+A 56-year-old patient is taking _spironolactone_ (an aldosterone antagonist).
 What will be the effects of this drug on Na+ and K+ excretion?

 	A. Na+ = decreased; K+ = decreased
 	B. Na+ = decreased; K+ = increased